Atmanirbhar Bharat: Atmanirbhar Bharat

-Use by the Modi government
+Use by the NDA government

-Prime Minister Modi used the phrase "self-reliance" in June 2014 in relation to defence manufacturing for self-reliance in national security.
-He reiterated this over the years; in 2018, he spoke of the need for India to make its own weapons.
-In August 2014, he connected self-reliance to Digital India, in September 2014 in reference to making the poor self-reliant, and in March 2022 in relation to technologies.
+Prime Minister Modi used the phrase "self-reliance" in June 2014 about defence manufacturing for self-reliance in national security.
+He reiterated this over the years; in 2018, he spoke of the need for India to make its weapons.
+In August 2014, he connected self-reliance to Digital India, in September 2014 about making the poor self-reliant, and in March 2022 in relation to technologies.

-Proponents of Atmanirbhar Bharat, including Modi and his cabinet ministers for finance and law, have said this self-reliance policy does not aim to be protectionist, exclusionist or isolationist.
+Proponents of Atmanirbhar Bharat, including Modi and his cabinet ministers for finance and law, have said this self-reliance policy does not aim to be protectionist, exclusionist, or isolationist.
 For India, self-reliance means being a larger and more important part of the world economy.
 The concept requires policies that are efficient and resilient, and encourage equity and competitiveness.
 It means being self-sustaining and self-generating; and creating "wealth and values not only for ourselves but for the larger humanity".
 In March 2021, Finance Minister Nirmala Sitharaman said the Atmanirbhar Bharat campaign is not about bringing back socialism or import substitution, rather the intent is to boost manufacturing.
-The five pillars of Atmanirbhar Bharat are economy, infrastructure, technology-driven systems, vibrant demography and demand.
+The five pillars of Atmanirbhar Bharat are economy, infrastructure, technology-driven systems, vibrant demography, and demand.

-COVID-19 pandemic initiatives
+COVID-19 Pandemic Initiatives

-The research, development and manufacture of COVID-19 vaccinations in India was connected in separate statements to atmanirbharta by the President, Vice-President, Prime Minister, and other Union ministers.
+The research, development, and manufacture of COVID-19 vaccinations in India was connected in separate statements to atmanirbharta by the President, Vice-president, Prime Minister, and other Union ministers.
 Modi stated; "Made in India vaccines are a symbol of Atmanirbhar Bharat".

-On 12 May, 12 October and 12 November 2020, the government announced a total of three Atmanirbhar Bharat packages worth ₹29.87 trillion in relation to the COVID-19 pandemic in India.
+On May 12, October 12, and November 12, 2020, the government announced three Atmanirbhar Bharat packages worth ₹29.87 trillion in response to the COVID-19 crisis.
 The second and third economic stimulus packages were labelled Atmanirbhar Bharat Abhiyan 2.0 and 3.0.
-As part of the Atmanirbhar Bharat packages, the government decided to change the definition of Small and medium-sized enterprises (MSMEs), boosting scope for private participation in several sectors, increasing FDI in the defence sector; and the changes found support in many sectors such as solar energy manufacturering.
+As part of the Atmanirbhar Bharat packages, the government decided to change the definition of Small and medium-sized enterprises (MSMEs), boosting the scope for private participation in several sectors, increasing foreign direct investment (FDI) in the defence sector; and the changes found support in many sectors such as solar energy manufacturing.

-The growth of India's personal protective equipment (PPE) sector from limited production before March 2020 to 4,50,000 pieces a day by the beginning of July 2020, is considered an example of a self-reliant India.
+The growth of India's personal protective equipment (PPE) sector from limited production before March 2020 to 450,000 pieces a day by the beginning of July 2020 is considered an example of a self-reliant India.
 The PPE industry in India became a ₹100 billion industry in three months, the second largest after China.

-In July 2020 the Ministry of Consumer Affairs, Food and Public Distribution issued a statement placing food rationing within the ambit of Atmanirbhar Bharat.
+In July 2020, the Ministry of Consumer Affairs, Food, and Public Distribution issued a statement placing food rationing within the ambit of Atmanirbhar Bharat.
 In August 2020, following the migrant workers crisis during the pandemic, the same ministry made a statement placing the welfare of migrants within the concept's ambit.